-Most Valley-brand faucets use a single-handle design with a cartridge insert that is very similar to that used by many other brands.
+Most Valley brand faucets use a single-handle design with a cartridge insert that is very similar to those used by many other brands.
 It is an older faucet design largely replaced by more modern cartridge-style faucets, but many of these older faucets are still in service.
 The repair steps shown here will work for several other brands of ball-type faucets as well as Valley shower faucets that use the same design.

 - Allen wrench (hex wrench)

 - Valley faucet repair kit with valve seats and springs